Higanbana – The Red Spider Lily of Autumn (Late September)

 FAQ

-A: Usually from mid to late September, around the autumnal equinox, with slight regional and weather-based variation.
+Usually from mid to late September, around the autumn equinox, with regional and weather-based variation.

-A: No. The plant contains toxins—do not touch or pick.
+The plant contains toxins, so it’s best not to touch or pick it.
 Admire and photograph from paths.

 Love Japanese culture?
 Your support helps us create more guides, courses, and artisan features.